 3. Relax Your Muscles: Another helpful tactic is progressive muscle relaxation, which essentially involves doing a full-body examination and tightening then releasing each muscle group in your body.
 You can start at your toes and work your way up, taking turns tensing one muscle group for a few seconds, then relaxing it for about 30 seconds.
 Move on to the next muscle group until you’ve worked your way up to the top of your head.

 4. Remember, You Aren’t Dying; You’re Having a Panic Attack: Remind yourself that what you’re experiencing is a panic attack, and the feelings it brings are normal panic symptoms.
 Describe your symptoms to yourself, allowing yourself to feel them so you can let them go.
 Instead of judging your symptoms, just acknowledge them.
 Remind yourself that this is simply a sympathetic nervous system response that will soon pass.
 The first thing people tend to do is try to fight their symptoms and judge themselves for having them.
-Instead of engaging in this self-defeating activity, just be with your symptoms and try to quiet your thoughts.
+Be with your symptoms and try to quiet your thoughts.
 That's the best way to start gaining control of the panic attack without trying to get rid of it right away.
 Just be with your experience in the moment.

-6. Drink Chamomile Tea: Recent clinical and laboratory research has determined that chamomile is not only relaxing, but can also significantly decrease anxiety and even fight depression.
+6. Drink Chamomile Tea: Recent clinical and laboratory research has determined that chamomile is not only relaxing but it can also significantly decrease anxiety and even fight depression.
 When feeling especially anxious, place four chamomile tea bags in hot water.
 After letting them soak for five minutes, drink up slowly.

 7. Self-Soothe with Comedy: Watch your favorite stand-up comedians or a funny sitcom.
-This way you can get your mind off of your anxiety and have a good laugh.
-My favorite anxiety reducing activity is drinking chamomile tea and watching standup comedy or old episodes of the TV show Friends.
+Get your mind off of your anxiety and have a good laugh.
+My favorite anxiety-reducing activity is drinking chamomile tea and watching standup comedy or old episodes of the TV show Friends.